backstage/backstage/docs/auth/service-to-service-auth.md

   accessRestrictions:
     - plugin: my-plugin
       permissionAttribute:
-        # updates and deletes will be rejected
+        # Updates and deletes will be rejected.
         action:
           - create
           - read
+        # Also supports the shorthand form:
+        # action: create, read
   ```